Situation Report: Hurricane Melissa

 CWS is actively monitoring the situation in Jamaica, Cuba and Haiti, working closely with local partners to assess damage and coordinate relief.
 While full assessments will take time, CWS already shipped 19,200 Hygiene Kits, which arrived in Jamaica on Tuesday, November 4, to support individuals and families affected by the storm.

 In Haiti, CWS is responding in the commune of Pestel (Grand Anse Department) and the Lower Northwest region (Northwest Department), working with the same experienced team that led recovery efforts after Hurricane Matthew and the 2021 earthquake.
-Our field staff are currently assessing damage to schools, homes, cisterns and agriculture—including visits this week to 3 schools, 12 cisterns and 17 houses in Pestel—and will meet with local farmer associations to evaluate agricultural losses and prioritize needs.
+Our field staff recently assessed damage to schools, homes, cisterns and agriculture—including visits to 3 schools, 12 cisterns and 17 houses in Pestel—and met with local farmer associations to evaluate agricultural losses and prioritize needs.
+Below are the key findings from these recent assessments.

 In Jamaica and Cuba, CWS works in coordination and partnership with established global and regional faith-based organizations that have local church partners in the affected communities.
 Through our partnership with Airbnb.org, we have provided temporary housing for four Caritas Antilles staff and volunteers on the ground providing support in the aftermath of the storm.